-Field work 2022
+Field work 2023

-In 2022 field work was conducted as a 'partial survey' (i.e. single survey in chick period only) 23 June - 19 July during the falcons' early chick rearing period.
-Participants were the authors assisted by Per Folkesson.
-The spring weather was relatively cool/wet until average hatching, fairly dry in early chick rearing period in July (field season) - and then wet in late summer.
-A total of 16 site visits to the 12 core monitoring sites were conducted.
-Passerines were recorded at line transects covering a total of 26.7 km.
+In 2023 field work was conducted as a 'partial survey' (a single survey in chick period) 6-24 July during the falcons' early chick rearing period.
+Participants were the authors assisted by Jesper Christiansen and Lena Hansson.
+The summer weather was very warm and dry until 19 July when heavy rains started a wet late summer.
+A total of 11 site visits to 9 sites (7 of them core monitoring sites) were conducted.
+Passerines were recorded at line transects covering only 4 km.
+We also pilot the use of a "soundbox" to record falcon vocalisations in spring 2024 in preparation for future automatic detection of "territory occupancy" to substitute an early (June) field survey for a 'full survey.